What happened in 2007?

 Economic productivity, specifically labour productivity (output per hour worked), is the primary driver of long-term improvements in living standards.

-After a period of growth in the late 1990s and early 2000s, Labour productivity growth is slowing following the 2007-2009
+After a period of growth in the late 1990s and early 2000s, labour productivity growth is slowing following the 2007-2009

 The Great Recession and COVID are obviously huge drivers of lost productivity, but it stands to reason that if we're sleeping less, are more depressed, and have less socially active lives, our productive output will suffer in some way.